 Sports and Fitness Activities

 You may engage in indoor and outdoor sports activities – this means you may resume activities in areas such as gyms, fitness studios and swimming pools.
 This is subject to the following rules:

-- You may participate in indoor mask-off sports or exercise activities in groups of up to 2 people who have a cleared status
+- You may participate in indoor mask-on, or outdoor mask-on and mask-off sports or exercise activities in groups of up to 5 people, regardless of the cleared status of the individuals

-- You may participate in indoor mask-on and outdoor mask-on and mask-off sports or exercise activities in groups of up to 2 people irrespective of the cleared status of the individuals
+- You may participate in indoor mask-off sports or exercise activities in groups of up to 5 people only if everyone in the group has a cleared status

 - A maximum of 30 people including an instructor is allowed for indoor mask-off high-intensity activities

 - A maximum of 50 people including an instructor is allowed for indoor mask-on and outdoor mask-on and mask-off activities